Skip to main content

 Image used with permission by copyright holder

-Going out into the wilderness on a hiking expedition or camping trip can give you a much-needed perspective change on just about all of life’s greatest mysteries.
-It’s like pushing the reset button on the human being’s operating system.
-When you get back, you’re completely refreshed and performing optimally across all facets of your life.
+Hiking, camping, and exploring the great outdoors give you a much-needed perspective change on just about all of life’s greatest mysteries.
+It’s like pushing the reset button on our human operating systems.
+When you return to “the real world,” you’re often completely refreshed and performing optimally across all facets of your life.
 Among other things, it shows you just how few things you need to exist in blissful harmony with nature.

-When you’re out there in the woods, you don’t need much aside from the best camping tent you can get, a sleeping bag, and some cooking gear for your camping meals.
-However, just because you pack light doesn’t mean you should skimp on the toiletries.
-It’s an essential step that many people forget.
-You want a few items to clean yourself up after an all-day hike or fishing adventure.
-It is possible to look and smell clean, even if you go off the grid for a few days.
-Heck, you might even feel so fresh and rejuvenated that you extend your stay for an extra day or two.
-Real life can wait – the great outdoors are calling.
+Out there in the woods, you don’t need much aside from the best camping tent, a good sleeping bag, and cooking gear to prep your favorite camping meals.
+But just because you pack light doesn’t mean you have to skimp on the toiletries.
+It’s an essential step that many people forget, but you want a few items to clean yourself up after an all-day hike or fishing adventure.

-Biodegradable Soap
+Dr. Bronner’s Biodegradable Soap

 Dr. Bronner’s - Pure-Castile Bar Soap

-REPEL Plant-Based Lemon Eucalyptus Insect Repellent,
+Repel Plant-Based Lemon Eucalyptus Insect Repellent,

 Aquaphor Lip protectant and sunscreen

-Shower Shoes
+Crocs Coast Slide Shower Shoes

 If you’re using a campground or even an outdoor makeshift shower, you’ll thank yourself for bringing shower shoes.
-They’re also great for wearing around the campfire or in the early morning before you lace up your hiking boots.
+They’re also great for wearing around the campfire or in the early morning before lacing up your hiking boots.
 Especially after wearing those all day, your feet will appreciate a breather.
-This pair from Crocs is lightweight, slips on easy, and dries fast so you’re not carrying around soggy shoes all day on your pack.
+This pair from Crocs is lightweight, slips on easy, and dries fast so you’re not carrying around soggy kicks all day on your pack.
 Sure, they’re not the most stylish shoe, but last time I checked, camping is no fashion show.

-First Aid Kit
+Coleman Trail First Aid Kit

-Coleman Expedition First Aid Kit
+Coleman Trail First Aid Kit isolated on a plain white background.

 You never know what kind of accidents you or your loved ones might get into on a camping trip, so carrying a first aid kit with all the essentials is incredibly important if you want to adventure safely.
-Your kit should be small but include basic medical items like tweezers, bandages, antiseptic, and any necessary medication.
+Your kit should be small but include basic medical essentials like tweezers, bandages, antiseptic, and any necessary medication.
 You hope you never have to use it, but if you do, you’ll be glad you have it.

 Nate Swanner